pixelgrade/rosa2-lite/readme.txt

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== Recommended Plugins ==

+To **take full advantage of Rosa2 Lite,** we recommend you install and activate the following two WordPress plugins:
+1. [Nova Blocks](https://wordpress.org/plugins/nova-blocks/) for **easy-to-use custom Gutenberg blocks**
+2. [Customify](https://wordpress.org/plugins/customify/) for access to **Style Manager via the Customizer** for easy styling customization.

+Both these plugins are developed and maintained by us, Pixelgrade, and they are both reviewed and distributed by the WordPress.org repository.
+You will be prompted upon theme activation to install and activate these plugins, so no need to to anything manually.
+However, it is up to you if you wish to use them.

 == Credits ==

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License v2.0 or later.

 The Rosa2 Lite Theme bundles the following third-party resources:

-* normalize.css https://necolas.github.io/normalize.css/, (c) 2012-2016 Nicolas Gallagher and Jonathan Neal, licensed under the [MIT License](https://opensource.org/licenses/mit-license.html)
+* normalize.css https://github.com/necolas/normalize.css, (c) Nicolas Gallagher and Jonathan Neal, licensed under the [MIT License](https://opensource.org/licenses/mit-license.html)

 * Images: screenshot image from PxHere - [Source](https://pxhere.com/en/photo/1420053) licensed under CC0 Public Domain.

 == Changelog ==

+= 1.1.2 =
+* Minor fixes and cleanup.

 = 1.1.1 =
 * Updated up-selling texts.